Clive Davis: Awards and honors

 As a producer, Davis has won four Grammy Awards.

 Davis also received the Grammy Trustees Award in 2000 and the President's Merit Award at the 2009 Grammys.
 In 2011, the 200-seat theater at the Grammy Museum was named the "Clive Davis Theater".

 In 2000, Davis was inducted into the Rock and Roll Hall of Fame in the non-performers category.

-In 2000, Davis received the Golden Plate Award of the American Academy of Achievement.
+The same year, he received the Golden Plate Award of the American Academy of Achievement.

 In 2015, he was recognized by Equality Forum as one of the 31 Icons of the LGBT History Month.

-Davis was a 2018 Honoree at The New Jewish Home's Eight Over Eighty Gala.
+Davis was a 2018 honoree at The New Jewish Home's Eight Over Eighty Gala.

+In public life and popular culture

 An alumnus of New York University, Davis is a significant benefactor to it.
 The recorded music division of its Tisch School of the Arts, is named after him: the Clive Davis Institute of Recorded Music.

-Davis was portrayed by Oscar nominated actor, Stanley Tucci, in Sony Pictures Whitney Houston: I Wanna Dance with Somebody – a biopic about the life and music of Whitney Houston.
-Davis also serves as a producer on the film.
+Davis was portrayed by Oscar-nominated actor, Stanley Tucci, in Sony Pictures's Whitney Houston: I Wanna Dance with Somebody – a biopic about the life and music of Houston.
+Davis also served as a producer on the film.

+A rare and insightful 2024 interview with Davis by Ritch Esra and Eric Knight was published on MubuTV.

 Personal life

 Davis has been married and divorced twice.
 He was married to Helen Cohen from 1956 to 1965 and to Janet Adelberg from 1965 to 1985.
 He has four children: Fred (born 1960), a prominent media investment banker, Lauren (born 1962), an entertainment attorney and arts professor at New York University's Tisch School of the Arts, Mitchell (born 1970), and Doug Davis (born 1974), a music executive and Grammy award-winning record producer.
 Davis has eight grandchildren.

-In 2013, Davis publicly came out as bisexual in his autobiography The Soundtrack of My Life.
+In 2013, at the age of 80, Davis publicly came out as bisexual in his autobiography The Soundtrack of My Life.
 On the daytime talk show Katie, he told host Katie Couric that he hoped his coming out would lead to "greater understanding" of bisexuality.
+The autobiography was the basis for the two-hour documentary Clive Davis: The Soundtrack of Our Lives.